-We Need to Talk About Jennifer Aniston’s NSFW Wardrobe Malfunction
+Jennifer Aniston Shows Up on the Red Carpet in Leather Dress

 When we think of Jennifer Aniston, we think of tasteful, understated outfits.
 Casual-cool.
 We think of wedges.
 Scarves.
 Sunglasses.
 A white tee.
 One thing that definitely doesn’t come immediately to mind: a skintight leather minidress.
-But somehow, Jennifer Aniston wound up on the red carpet this week in a dress that left little to the imagination.
-And then she took it to the next level and made it basically NSFW by bypassing any kind of bra and letting it all hang out.
+But Jennifer Aniston wound up on the red carpet this week in just that.
+Don’t worry: She still looked gorgeous, because she is Jennifer Aniston.

-And so we present Jennifer Aniston and her nipples, chilling together on the red carpet.
+And so we present Jennifer Aniston in a black leather dress on the red carpet.
 She was there to support husband Justin Theroux’s season 3 premiere of The Leftovers, but she sort of took center stage, if you know what we mean.
+And she looked gorgeous.

 Photo: Wenn